Skip to main content

 Tips to Keep Quality

 • Start from the best source.
 Convert from the highest-quality original you have.
-Converting an already heavily compressed JPG to PNG doesn't restore lost detail; it only changes the format.
+Converting an already heavily compressed JPG to PNG does not restore lost detail; it only changes the format.

-• For JPG: Use a quality setting of 80–90% for web to balance size and look.
-Test at different sizes to see what's acceptable for your use case.
+• For JPG: Use a quality setting of 80 to 90 percent for web to balance size and look.
+Test at different quality levels to see what is acceptable for your use case.
+Below 70 percent, artefacts usually become visible to most viewers.

-• For WebP: Try both lossy and lossless and compare file size and appearance.
-Often lossy WebP at 80–85% quality gives a much smaller file than JPG at 90% with similar look.
+• For WebP: Try both lossy and lossless modes and compare file size and appearance.
+Often lossy WebP at 80 to 85 percent quality gives a much smaller file than JPG at 90 percent with a similar look.
+Lossless WebP is useful when you need exact pixel preservation with transparency, as an alternative to PNG.

-• For SVG: Export from design software when possible; converting a raster image to SVG doesn't create true vectors—it only embeds the image.
+• For SVG: Export from design software when possible; converting a raster image to SVG does not create true vectors—it only embeds the image.
 Use SVG to PNG when you need a raster export from a vector source.
+When exporting SVG to PNG, choose dimensions that match or exceed the display size to avoid blurriness.

 Summary

-• Use JPG for photos when you need small files and don't need transparency.
+• Use JPG for photos when you need small files and do not need transparency.
+It is the most widely supported format for photographs.

-• Use WebP for web when your stack supports it and you want smaller images.
+• Use WebP for web delivery when your stack supports it and you want smaller images without sacrificing visible quality.
+It handles both photos and graphics well.

-• Use SVG for logos and scalable graphics; convert to PNG when you need a raster version.
+• Use SVG for logos and scalable graphics; convert to PNG when you need a raster version for platforms that do not accept vector files.

 Related tools